 - You need to upload the CSR file on the website of Apple Pay, download Apple certification file (.cer extension), and then send back to Zuora Global Support together with your Apple Pay merchant ID.

 - You need to complete several integration steps to make Apple Pay functional on your website.
-For example, register and validate your website domain.
-See Apple Pay Programming Guide for more information.
+For example, register and validate your website domain as described in Configuring your environment.
+For more information, see Implementing Apple Pay.

 Use REST API to Create Apple Pay Payment Method